Sexuality and marital status of Jesus: Salvation as sexual union with Christ

-In fiction, art, and imagination

-The Children of God Christian group actively promotes the view that a sexual relationship with Jesus would be desirable, encouraging devotees to imagine during sexual activity that it is Jesus who is having sex with them, and equate prophecy with Jesus' ejaculation.
-Historic Christian figures have also been accused of similar thoughts.
+A number of Christian sects such as the Brethren of the Free Spirit instead took to describing salvation through Christ as an intimate or erotic union with Jesus, although this interpretation is widely condemned in mainstream theology.
 Teresa of Avila's description of her most famous vision has been interpreted by secular writers, such as Dan Brown, as "a metaphor for some serious sex"; the view of Teresa having a sexual relationship with Jesus, in her visions, is exemplified by the poster art for Theresa: The Body of Christ, a 2007 film by Ray Loriga.

+The Children of God Christian cult actively promotes the view that a sexual relationship with Jesus would be desirable, encouraging devotees to imagine during sexual activity that it is Jesus who is having sex with them, and equate prophecy with Jesus' ejaculation.

+In culture

-The Irish surrealist painter, Colin Middleton, depicted Jesus as androgynous in his Christ Androgyne (1943), currently in the Ulster Museum.
+The Irish surrealist painter Colin Middleton depicted Jesus as androgynous in his Christ Androgyne (1943), currently in the Ulster Museum.
 Middleton added female characteristics to Christ's body, including one naked breast.
 The work can be interpreted as sexual, or as a general symbol of suffering humanity during World War II.

+In Nikos Kazantzakis's novel The Last Temptation of Christ (1955), adapted as a film in 1988, Jesus has a vision of living his life as a married man.

-The 1976 fictional poem The Love That Dares to Speak Its Name by James Kirkup speculated what it would have been like if Jesus had had several sexual encounters with other men – including with Pontius Pilate, and a graphic description of Jesus' sexual encounter with a Roman soldier; Christian opposition to the poem's suggestions resulted in the Whitehouse v Lemon court case, a famous blasphemous libel trial.
+The 1976 poem The Love That Dares to Speak Its Name by James Kirkup speculated what it would have been like if Jesus had had several sexual encounters with other men – including with Pontius Pilate, and a graphic description of Jesus' sexual encounter with a Roman soldier; Christian opposition to the poem's suggestions resulted in the Whitehouse v Lemon court case, a famous blasphemous libel trial.

+In 2012, a Biblical hoax known as the Gospel of Jesus' Wife was used to claim early Christianity held Jesus to be married.

+The Book of Longings, a 2020 novel by American author Sue Monk Kidd, follows a fictional wife of Jesus named Ana, inspired by the 2012 hoax.
+The two have sex regularly while they are together; however, their only child is stillborn, and the couple otherwise agrees to use contraceptives.

-The sadomasochistic undertones of the crucifixion have been commented upon, and occasionally portrayed explicitly in modern art; for satirical reasons, this was depicted in the controversial Jesus with erection poster, a concept which has also been depicted for serious reasons in sculpture by Terence Koh.
+The perceived sadomasochism of the crucifixion has been commented upon and occasionally portrayed explicitly in modern art; for satirical reasons, this was depicted in the controversial Jesus with Erection poster, a concept which has also been depicted for serious reasons in sculpture by Terence Koh.